Cognitive-behavioral therapy is particularly effective for anxiety disorders, depression, and other problems. Is it for you? Read on.

 - Relationship issues

 - Social anxiety

 What’s It Like To Do Cognitive-Behavioral Therapy?

-Many people say that doing CBT is like doing traditional therapy but it’s more practical, more work, and yields better results.
+Many people say that doing CBT is like doing traditional therapy but it’s more practical, requires more work, and yields better results.
 Others describe it as being like a combination of therapy and a class.
-As in a class, there is material you’re expected to learn.
+Similarly to a class, there is material you’re expected to learn.

 In CBT you and your therapist work together as a team.
 The therapist and you discuss what you’d like to change in your life, how to best accomplish that, and then set about the work of achieving that change.
 They also help you decide on what kind of change would be healthy and realistic.
 As you do the work to reach your goal, your therapist guides you, holds you accountable and supports you and your work.